Postanesthetic shivering

 Postanesthetic shivering (PAS) is shivering after anesthesia.

-Description and treatment

 Postanesthetic shivering is one of the leading causes of discomfort in patients recovering from general anesthesia.
 It usually results due to the anesthetic inhibiting the body's thermoregulatory capability, although cutaneous vasodilation (triggered by post-operative pain) may also be a causative factor.

 First-line treatment consists of warming the patient; more persistent/severe cases may be treated with medications such as tramadol, pethidine, clonidine, and nefopam, which work by reducing the shivering threshold temperature and reducing the patient's level of discomfort.
 As these medications may react and/or synergize with the anesthetic agents employed during the surgery, their use is generally avoided when possible.
 The anesthetic ketamine can also be used to manage postanesthetic shivering.

-Intensity
+Grading

 The intensity of PAS may be graded using the scale described by Crossley and Mahajan: